Bixal/site-nav-test-drive/README.md

 ## How it works
 1. Define your new navigation labels with links to the current site.
 1. Enter the address of your current site.
-1. Enter the address of your current site.
+1. Set the amount of overlap you need to hide the current navigation.

 You now have a working navigation component layered on top of the current site that testers can use to experience the current content in a new way!